mmehrazar/my-repo/README.md

       namespace: flux-system
   secretRef:
     name: generic-receiver-token
-I also need a Provider, this is the element that defines how messages transmitted, there are providers for Slack and GitHub, but for this case, I’ll use a generic webhook provider which just sends an HTTP body.
+Also need a Provider, this is the element that defines how messages transmitted, there are providers for Slack and GitHub, but for this case, use a generic webhook provider which just sends an HTTP body.

 apiVersion: notification.toolkit.fluxcd.io/v1beta1
 kind: Provider